AndrasKovacs/elaboration-zoo/06-first-class-poly/README.md

   recursively spawn more checking problems but we just perform them until there is no more.

 That's it.
-In this project, this is around 150 extra lines.
+In this project, this is around 150 extra lines compared to elabzoo-05.

 - This is by a fair margin the simplest solution for first-class polymorphism that I know of.